charmander/razorleaf/README.md

 Attributes are marked up using the syntax <code><i>name</i>:</code>.
 An attribute name can, optionally, be followed by a string to be used as its value; if a value isn’t provided, the attribute is assumed to be boolean (and present).
-Note that a string used as an attributes value cannot be “raw” — that is, cannot be preceded by an exclamation mark.
+Note that a string used as an attribute’s value cannot be “raw” — that is, cannot be preceded by an exclamation mark.

 ```